jordanmcwilliams23/Portfolio/_pages/RefactorGames.md

 <iframe src="https://drive.google.com/file/d/1BHpvTbsihrpH7hf3yPegcqHlsi2_29LQ/preview" width="640" height="480" allow="autoplay"></iframe>

 ### Level Design
-- I created a town reminiscent of the 1800s medieval era with a Tim Burton-like aesthetic, named Tombsteel.
+- I created a town named Tombsteel reminiscent of the 1800s medieval era with a Tim Burton-like aesthetic.
 This town showcases a vast commoners' graveyard at the base level and an elevated, affluent graveyard near a church on a hilltop.
 My main focus was to ensure that the play areas were expansive enough to support multiplayer gameplay and mechanics, while still preserving the town's somber and gloomy ambiance.
 Additionally, the town boasts a mausoleum where a deranged necromancer conducted experiments on cadavers, a fittingly designed building that I constructed myself.
 <iframe src="https://drive.google.com/file/d/17fh-4tfHqIr7HwzdLHA1cp1qq2Lc4qJ4/preview" width="640" height="480" allow="autoplay"></iframe>
 - Built a large-scale PvP map intended for "Capture the Flag" gamemode with two team bases, traversable underground tunnels, and multiple fun engagement points.
 <iframe src="https://drive.google.com/file/d/15vBVniBD94NzNrAPzuOg1iu6VE4GDsHs/preview" width="640" height="480" allow="autoplay"></iframe>